bennyberg/odin-recipes/README.md

-A basic HTML based website for displaying different recipes
+A basic HTML based webpage for displaying different recipes